 MED-over the shoulder: Talent cuts a piece of polyethylene tubing about 10 cm long.

 CU: The tubing as it is placed very close to the flame generated by the Bunsen burner while being rotated until it becomes soft.
+Note: We combined steps 2.1.2-2.2.2 because the actions are very fast and cannot be paused.

 Then, stretch the tubing carefully while moving it away from the flame.
 The middle part of the tubing will become elongated and narrowed as it is pulled.